-Operator controlled voice transceivers should ideally include a means to prevent continuous transmission beyond a predetermined limit of time set by the beacon manufacturer once the Push-To-Talk (PTT) switch has been operated, this limit shall not exceed 30 minutes.
-Releasing and reactivating this switch should reset this function.
+An operator controlled voice transceiver as described above should ideally include a means to prevent continuous transmission by the voice transceiver beyond a predetermined limit of time set by the beacon manufacturer's design, once the Push-To-Talk (PTT) switch has been operated ("time-out" timer).
+If this feature is included in the design, continuous transmission by the voice transceiver shall not exceed 30 minutes.
+Releasing and reactivating the PTT switch should reset the "time-out timer" for this function.